vincentservio/StudyBuddy/README.md

 # StudyBuddy

 This JavaScript/Rails Application is intended to keep track of flash cards.

 ## Installation

 Fork and Clone repository.
-Cd into StudyBuddy Backend,  Run "rails s" and visit .../StudyBuddy/study-frontkend/index.html to run
+Cd into StudyBuddy Backend, Run "rails s" and visit .../StudyBuddy/study-frontkend/index.html to run dfdfd

 And then execute:

     $ bundle install

 ## Usage

 Add Cards to your Decks to help study

 ## Development